oliviamorrison/VOID/README.md

 machine that is locked with chains and has to be cut open using bolt cutters and then unlocked with a coin.
-The vending machine will dispense a potion that players must give to an alien in order to befriend him and access the oxygen tank.
+The vending machine will dispense a potion that players must give to an alien in order to befriend him and access your space ship

 Players have a hold limit of only 1 item at a time, and can travel through portals to access different rooms.
 Oxygen tanks can be picked up along the way to replenish your supply.